qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 # AI for Underfloor Heating Systems

+There are several different heating and cooling system to accommodate clime control in houses, one of those are the underfloor heating system.
+The underfloor heating system is as the name suggest a heating system that heat the floors in a house.
+The floors are heated by hot water flowing through hoses within the floor, and the temperature of the room is controlled by on/off valves controlling the flow through the hoses.
+These underfloor heating systems have slow dynamics due to the fact that the heat must be transferred from the water to the floor, and from the floor to the room.
+It can be feasible to design controllers for larger buildings so that it can compensate for the slow dynamics, and thereby reduce oscillating room temperatures.
+To design these controllers, an extensive knowledge about the building is required.
+It is therefore not feasible to design these controllers for every normal household due to every household have unique dynamic properties and locations.
+A normal household uses threshold controllers with a hysteria control.
+This can result in oscillating room temperatures.
+Furthermore, are the room temperatures often only controlled by the flow and not by both the flow and the temperature water flowing through the hoses.

+The benefit of using reinforcement learning would be that extensive knowledge about the building would not be needed, because the idea is that the controller would learn the ideal behaviour to avoid oscillating room temperatures.
+Furthermore will reinforcement learning also be a control platform where it will be possible to add multiple inputs such as weather information, sunlight etc. and customise the controller to the client.

 This code have been programmed by Christian Blad, Sajuran Ganeswarathas and Søren Koch aka. group VT4210A From Aalborg University.
 The reinforcement learning framework is based on the original code from udemy course https://www.udemy.com/artificial-intelligence-az/
 The program controls a underfloor heating system where room(s) depending on environment